mrkazawa/grid_world/q_learning/README.md

 and Q Learning can be found in the action for the next state `(A')`

 * In **SARSA**, we include the action for the next state `(A')` to update the `q_table`.
-This action can be random (when the algorithm to determine next state hit the `epsilon`) or it can be greedy (looking for the max action in the `q_table` for the next state)
+This action can be random (when the algorithm to determine the next state hit the `epsilon`) or it can be greedy (looking for the max action in the `q_table` for the next state)
 * In **Q Learning**, the action for the next state `(A')` is not included in the `q_table` update.
-Instead, it uses the greedy approach to look for maximum policy in `q_table` for the next state.
+Instead, it uses the greedy approach to look for a maximum policy in `q_table` for the next state.

 ## Scenario 1 - Running the original code

-In this scenario we are going to run the original code from the [RLCode Github](https://github.com/rlcode/reinforcement-learning/tree/master/1-grid-world/5-q-learning).
+In this scenario, we are going to run the original code from the [RLCode Github](https://github.com/rlcode/reinforcement-learning/tree/master/1-grid-world/5-q-learning).

 First Stage | Episode 293
 :---: | :---:
 ![first](results/scenario1/first.png?raw=true "first") | ![last](results/scenario1/last.gif?raw=true "last")

-At the left figure we can see the initialization stage of the program.
+At the left figure, we can see the initialization stage of the program.
 The policy for each grid in the picture will be set to `0.0` for all actions.
 These values will be updated after each move as the agent learning to reach the `circle`.

-The figure in the right show the states at `episode 293`.
+The figure in the right shows the states in `episode 293`.
 Assuming the starting point is grid `(1,1)`, the agent moves from grid `(1,1)` to `(1,2)` to `(1,3)` to `(1,4)` to `(2,4)` to `(3,4)` and finally `(3,3)`.
-This is the path that the agent have explored and learnt during the training.
-We can see that this path follows the greedy policy, in which the agent will choose the action which has higher policy.
+This is the path that the agent has explored and learned during the training.
+We can see that this path follows the greedy policy, in which the agent will choose the action which has a higher policy.

 > We can clearly see that the policy is updated when the rectangle moves through the particular state